Lac-Mégantic, Quebec: Infrastructure

 Lac Mégantic is crossed by Quebec Route 161 and Quebec Route 204.

 Canadian Pacific Railway (CP) built a transcontinental railway line linking Montreal with the Atlantic Ocean port of Saint John, New Brunswick.
 The division from Lac-Mégantic to Mattawamkeag, Maine, was operated by CP subsidiary International Railway of Maine and opened in 1889.
 The Atlantic passenger train was operated by CP and later Via Rail over this line, but was eliminated in December 1994.

 In 1988, CP consolidated its Lac-Mégantic-Saint John line into the Canadian Atlantic Railway.
 In December 1994, the line was sold to Canadian American Railroad (part of Iron Road Railways).
 After that company's 2003 bankruptcy, the Montreal, Maine and Atlantic Railway provided freight service until the line in both directions was severed by the Lac-Mégantic derailment in 2013.
-MM&A claimed bankruptcy protection in August 2013; its assets were sold to Fortress Investment Group as the Central Maine and Quebec Railway in 2014.
+MM&A claimed Companies' Creditors Arrangement Act bankruptcy protection in August 2013; its assets were sold to Fortress Investment Group as the Central Maine and Quebec Railway in 2014.

 In September 1895, the Quebec Central Railway completed a 59.2 mi branch line from the CP main line at Lac-Mégantic north to Tring Junction, a point from which onward connections were available to Lévis.
 This line was abandoned in the 1980s and has been removed.

 The town was also home to the now-decommissioned Megantic Airport; an industrial park and large sawmill occupy the former airfield.

 A municipal sports centre, which opened in 2011, offers a wide range of sporting and educational activities, including a swimming pool and an arena.

 Lac-Mégantic is home to the Centre de santé et service sociaux (CSSS) du Granit, which is located on Laval Street.
 The facility serves the local community and contains a hospital centre for acute care with 35 beds, and a long-term care centre with 44 beds.